TheKhafre/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12: Create a script that displays the 10 newest files in the current directory. one file per line and sorted from newest Display lines containing the pattern “root” from the file /etc/passwd Task 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Task 12: Create a script that displays the 10 newest files in the current directory. one file per line and sorted from newest Display lines containing the pattern “root” from the file /etc/passwd Task 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.